octabytes/octabytes.github.io/content/terms-and-conditions.md

 ## 12. Contact Information

-For any questions or concerns regarding these terms, customers can contact OctaByte’s support team through our website [contact us](/contact-us)
+For any questions or concerns regarding these terms, customers can contact OctaByte’s support team.